Cheers to Hibernia: New Bedford Bar Was the Ultimate Party Spot

-It amazes me how fast my twenties came and went.
+It amazes me how fast my 20s came and went.

-For years, the reigning bars and nightclubs in New Bedford's downtown were The Catwalk, The Garden, and of course Bar 908.
-Of course, I frequented all three.
-Hibernia was always known of, but it wasn't until Bar 908 closed their doors back in July 2015 that the crowd began to shift over to Williams Street.
+For years, the reigning bars and nightclubs in New Bedford's downtown were Catwalk, The Garden and Bar 908.
+I frequented all three.

-Here I was, a 27-year-old bachelor with an entourage of the best wingmen around- Jeff, Collin, Houbre, Peder, Josh "Lassy", Corey, and Hugo.
-Together we were an unstoppable force of masculinity, intermediate dance moves, and mediocre karaoke vocals.
-It didn't matter what we did on a Friday or Saturday night, but know that it was exceptionally epic, especially when we were on the prowl at Hibernia.
+Here I was, a 27-year-old bachelor with an entourage of the best wingmen around: Jeff, Collin, Houbre, Peder, Josh "Lassy", Corey and Hugo.
+Together we were an unstoppable force of masculinity, dance moves and mediocre karaoke vocals.

-It was a place where everyone knew each other, a reunion of sorts, and if you were anything other than an introvert, it was a good time all around.
-The 'Irish Car Bombs' kept the night vibrant, the $1 "nerds" shots and Grateful Dead drinks were among the most popular orders, the Guinness on tap was always ice cold and the mixed drinks were mighty strong.
-Especially if you tipped handsomely.
+It was a place where everyone knew each other, a good time all-around.
+The alcohol kept the night vibrant, the $1 Nerds-flavored shots and Grateful Dead drinks being among the most popular orders.
+The Guinness on tap was always ice cold and the mixed drinks were mighty strong, especially if you tipped handsomely.

 Like most clubs and bars, Hibernia had that late-night crowd.
 If you got there around 10 p.m., you could get in easily, but a minute after 11 and you were waiting in an impressively long line.